apache/kafka/README.md

     cd kafka_source_dir
     gradle

-Now everything else will work
+Now everything else will work.

 ### Building a jar and running it ###
     ./gradlew jar